 If you have some website tracking (like Google Analytics or Heap) installed, you can filter out users who have visited a certain amount of web pages or have done certain activities.

-Knowing when to ask for feedback is a crucial part in getting more and better feedback.
+Knowing when to ask for feedback is a crucial part of getting more and better feedback.

 After showing you these nine creative ways of asking for feedback, I’d like to conclude with one last key lesson: